Women play a very important role in building (or rebuilding) God’s Kingdom on earth.

 Several women had also expressed a desire to follow Jesus as the men do.

-Seeing the faithful women’s deep interest to follow Him, and perhaps because of Her mother’s deepest desire to be with Him in His travels, Jesus included women in the ministry, which He called the women disciples.
+Seeing the faithful women’s deep interest to follow Him, and perhaps because of Her mother’s deepest desire to be with Him in His travels, Jesus organized his women followers and called them “women disciples.”

 From then on, not only 12 disciples travel with Jesus.
-Many women travel with the group as well, especially Mary, His Mother.
+Many women travel with the group as well, one of them of course was Mary, His Mother.

-Initially, the women disciples were Mary, His Mother; Mary Clopas, His aunt and mother of Apostles James and Judas Thaddeus (His cousins, whom the Bible called His brothers); Mary Salome, mother of Apostles James and John; Susanna, the bride at the wedding in Cana; Johanna, wife of Chuza; Martha, sister of Lazarus and Mary Magdalene; and then Mary Magdalene herself.
+The first women disciples, initially, were Mary, His Mother; Mary Clopas, His aunt and mother of Apostles James and Judas Thaddeus (His cousins, whom the Bible called His brothers); Mary Salome, mother of Apostles James and John; Susanna, the bride at the wedding in Cana; Johanna, wife of Chuza; Martha, sister of Lazarus and Mary Magdalene; and then Mary Magdalene herself.

 The above were the more prominent women disciples during that time.
-They were the chosen women disciples who will be the founders of future women disciples.
+They were the chosen women disciples who will be the founders of future women disciples, according to Jesus.

 The Task of the Women Disciples